giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 I_y.
 $$

-All quantities are expressed in terms of the global coordinate \(z\).
-For each interval, the geometric dimensions and participation values are obtained from the corresponding local coordinate \(t(z)\) defined in Sections 1 and 2.
+All quantities are expressed in terms of the global coordinate $z$.
+For each interval, the geometric dimensions and participation values are obtained from the corresponding local coordinate $t(z)$ defined in Sections 1 and 2.

-For each component \(i\), the geometric area is
+For each component $i$, the geometric area is

 $$
 A_i^{\mathrm{geom}}(z) = B h_i(z).